athul2346/Rate-Limiter/readme.md

 # Interactive API Application

-This project consists of a backend API built with FastAPI and a frontend developed using React.
+This project consists of a backend API built with FastAPI.
 The backend API handles authentication, rate-limiting, and resource access, while the frontend allows users to interact with the API.
 The application is containerized using Docker for easy deployment.

 ## Features